 Long Beach Cruise Terminal

-Carnival’s Long Beach Cruise Terminal is the busiest in North America with ships docking five days a week.
+When you cruise out of Long Beach with Carnival, you’ll depart via the Long Beach Cruise Terminal, which is the busiest port in North America with ships docking five days a week.

 To enter the terminal, you’ll need to provide a boarding pass and a passport because it’s an international cruise.